A graph discretization of the Laplace-Beltrami operator: Introduction

 and the normalization constant is chosen so that the normalized integral approaches $\Delta f(x_i)$ as $\rho\to 0$, see Section \ref{sec:integral}.
 It follows that the graph Laplacian of the discretization of $f$ approximates $\Delta f$ if $\ep\ll\rho\ll 1$.

 \begin{remark} One can introduce weights on edges depending on their lengths.
 For example, the above value of $w_{ij}$ could be multiplied by $\varphi(\rho^{-1}d(x_i,x_j))$ where $\varphi$ is a nonnegative non-increasing function on $[0,1]$.
 With a suitably adjusted normalization constant, everything generalizes to this set-up in a straightforward way.
-Probably a smart choice of $\varphi$ can improve convergence rate. \end{remark}
+Probably a smart choice of $\varphi$ can allow one to improve the rates of convergence. \end{remark}

 The operator $\Delta_\Gamma$ is self-adjoint with respect to the inner product \eqref{31.7.3} on $L^2(X)$ and nonpositive definite, see Section \ref{sec:discrete-differential}.
 Let $0=\la_1(\Gamma)\le\la_2(\Gamma)\le\dots\le\la_N(\Gamma)$ be the eigenvalues of $-\Delta_\Gamma$ and $0=\la_1(M)\le\la_2(M)\le\dots$ the eigenvalues of $-\Delta_M$.